Marketing simulation games: student and lecturer perspectives.

 Full text is not in this repository.

-|Research Areas:||Business School > Leadership, Work and Organisations|
+|Research Areas:||A. > Business School > Leadership, Work and Organisations|

-|Deposited On:||16 Dec 2010 09:12|
+|Date Deposited:||16 Dec 2010 09:12|